MakerThornhill/Syma_X5C_servo/README.md

 Uses the camera port on the Syma X5C to control a servo.
 When the picture or video buttons are pressed on the transmitter the signal wire (yellow) drops from 3.7v to 0v for 0.25s (picture) or 0.75s (video) [[Source: RCGroups]](https://www.rcgroups.com/forums/showpost.php?p=31397718&postcount=5415)

-Using those signals this sketch moves a servo from 0 degress to -90 degrees to tilt a camera from horizontal (normal FPV flight) to looking down (for landing).
+Using those signals this sketch moves a servo from 0 degrees to -90 degrees to tilt a camera from horizontal (normal FPV flight) to looking down (for landing).
 Current config just toggles between 0 and -90 degrees using a single button push (picture button), leaving one button open (use tbd).
 Could be coded so one button increments servo in one direction, and the other button increments it the other.

+#### 3 Position Sketch

+With each button press, increments a servo from 0 to -45 degrees, -45 to -90, and -90 to 0 degrees.

 #### Other uses